PaulAsjes-zz/slack-wikibot/README.md

 `wiki [keyword]` - Search Wikipedia for articles that match your keyword and display the summary.

+`dic [keyword]` - Search Urban Dictionary for definitions that match your keywords.

 ## License

 MIT © [Paul Asjes](http://paulasjes.com)